 The North American Monsoon is a seasonal circulation of subtropical moisture that develops over Northern Mexico and extends into the Southwest U.S. during the summer months.
-This pattern results in frequent thunderstorms and abundant rainfall across Arizona, New Mexico, Colorado, and New Mexico, which can be both beneficial for water resources and challenging for outdoor recreation.
+This pattern results in frequent thunderstorms and abundant rainfall across Arizona, New Mexico, Colorado, and Utah, which can be both beneficial for water resources and challenging for outdoor recreation.

 What is a "Monsoon"?

 A common misconception, when many people hear the word "monsoon" they think of a massive downpour that persists for a long time.
 In actuality, a monsoon refers to a seasonal weather pattern or wind shift that results in frequent showers or thunderstorms across a region during a particular time of year.

 The most significant monsoon on a global scale is the Asian Monsoon, which affects the Himalaya Range in addition to the tropical and subtropical regions of India and Southeast Asia.
 The North American Monsoon is smaller and less intense by comparison but is still an extremely important pattern across the Southwest U.S.

 The North American Monsoon originates over the highlands of Central and Northern Mexico in June where an area of high pressure in the upper levels of the atmosphere typically sets up.
 Instead of westerly winds aloft that are more common in the cooler months, winds aloft rotate clockwise around the high pressure center, drawing in moisture from the east and the south.

 Rich moisture arriving from the Gulf of Mexico and the South Pacific Ocean in combination with intense solar heating and warm air will result in near-daily rounds of showers and thunderstorms developing over the higher terrain of Mexico as the monsoon gets going in June.